XiandaChen/QuRate/README.md

 # Power measurement

 * Refer to the [guide](https://msoon.github.io/powermonitor/PowerTool/doc/Power%20Monitor%20Manual.pdf) of the power monitor tool to connect the smartphone and computer.
-* Follow the steps in "Testing & Evaluation" the load the player list page.
+* Follow the steps in "Testing & Evaluation" to load the player list page.
 * Compare the power consumption of videos from "Original" or "QuRate(power measurement)" lists.
-* Note, power reduction is more obvious when the smartphone is constantly moving at high speed.
+* NOTE, power reduction is more obvious when the smartphone is constantly moving at high speed.

 # Known Issue